ava-labs/avalanche-docs/docs/quickstart/cross-chain-transfers.md

 ```

-_As with the export and import scripts, be sure to apply the [necessary changes](./cross-chain-transfers.md#modify-your-avalanche-network-configuration) to ['buildExportTx-xchain-avax.ts'](https://github.com/ava-labs/avalanchejs/blob/master/examples/evm/buildExportTx-xchain-avax.ts) to execute the script properly._
+_As with the export and import scripts, be sure to apply changes to the  [necessary changes](./cross-chain-transfers.md#setting-up-the-import-script) to [`buildExportTx-xchain-avax.ts`](https://github.com/ava-labs/avalanchejs/blob/master/examples/evm/buildExportTx-xchain-avax.ts) and [`buildImportTx-cchain.ts`](https://github.com/ava-labs/avalanchejs/blob/master/examples/avm/buildImportTx-cchain.ts)to execute the script properly._